dikyardiyanto17/mediasoup-nodejs/README.md

 - Host title is not displayed when host is changing
 ### 0.1.1
 - Bug on socket.on('mic-config', .....) audio track is null
+- Bug when append video visualization on screensharing mode is error

 ## Test Log
 ### 0.1.0